tidychangepoint: A Unified Framework for Analyzing Changepoint Detection in Univariate Time Series: Examples using tidychangepoint

 In Figure~\ref{fig-mlb-ga}, we compare the changepoint sets found by the four algorithms.
 While several of the algorithms indicate a changepoint close to the true changepoint of 1973, it is debatable which provides the best fit to the data.

 Visually, we could use a rug plot (see \texttt{ggplot2::geom\_rug()}) to show the distribution of changepoints across algorithms (see Figure~\ref{fig-rug}).
 Three of the four algorithms found a changepoint near the true changepoint of 1973.
 The other changepoints are false positives with respect to the designated hitter rule, but may very well reflect other changes in batting performance that we simply haven't been thinking about.
-We suspect that the recent decrease in the difference in batting average could reflect fewer plate appearances taken by pitchers due to the increased use of relief pitchers.
+For example, we hypothesize that the recent decrease in the difference in batting average across the two leagues could be a result of the increased use of relief pitchers (who are almost always replaced by a pinch hitter when their turn at bat comes up) at the expense of starting pitchers (who can't be pinch-hit for because they have to stay in the game)---a long-term change in \emph{pitching} strategy.
+If this trend continued to its extreme and pitchers \emph{never} batted, the designated hitter rule would be moot and the American League's advantage would evaporate.

 \phantomsection